konrad-jamrozik/droidmate/README.md

 Now you should setup an Android device and run tests requiring it:

 1. Setup an Android device, as described in the [official doc](http://developer.android.com/training/basics/firstapp/running-app.html#RealDevice).
+* Ensure the "settings" app is on the main home screen on the device.
+You can drag & drop it from the apps list.
+If you omit this step, DroidMate will not be able to ensure WiFi is enabled before each app restart during exploration.
+It will work however, just issuing a warning to logcat.
 * Run DroidMate tests requiring device as described in the section below.

 ## Daily building and testing ##